Leonard Lake: Lake's fall and aftermath

 Lake's ex-wife, Claralyn Balazs, cooperated with investigators and received legal immunity from prosecution.
 Court records say that Balazs turned over weapons and other material to authorities during the investigation.
 She was called as a key witness in Ng's trial in 1999.
 In a surprise move, Ng's lawyer, William Kelley, dismissed Balazs without asking any questions.
 Kelley later declined to explain his actions.
 Balazs was on the witness stand for a few minutes as Kelley read sections of her immunity agreement.
 Balazs had been expected to shed light on what happened inside the mountain cabin that her parents owned and rented to her and Lake.

 Ng, who had never obtained U.S. citizenship, was captured in a department store in Calgary, Alberta, on July 6, 1985.
 A store security guard suspected him of shoplifting, and in the ensuing confrontation, Ng shot the security guard.
-Though wounded, the security guard disarmed and detained Ng until police arrived.
+Although wounded, the security guard disarmed and detained Ng until police arrived.
 Ng served four and a half years in a Canadian prison, and tried to fight extradition to the United States on the grounds that he would be subject to capital punishment.
 In 1991, he was extradited to California, where he was indicted on 12 counts of first-degree murder.
 Despite the video evidence and the information in Lake's diaries, Ng maintained that he was merely an observer and that Lake planned and committed all of the kidnappings, rapes, and murders unassisted.

 In February 1999, Ng was convicted of 11 of the 12 homicides—six men, three women, and two male infants.
 Jurors deadlocked on the 12th charge, the murder of Paul Cosner, but Ng was sentenced to death.
-The presiding judge noted, "Mr. Ng was not under any duress, nor does the evidence support that he was under the domination of Leonard Lake."
-As of July 2024, Ng was incarcerated at California Medical Facility.
+The presiding judge noted: "Mr. Ng was not under any duress, nor does the evidence support that he was under the domination of Leonard Lake."

 The last execution in California was in 2006.
 In 2019, Governor Gavin Newsom signed an executive order placing a moratorium on the death penalty in California.

+As of July 2024, Ng was incarcerated at California Medical Facility.